-As compensation for its services and its assumption of certain expenses, the Investment Adviser is entitled to a fee, computed daily and payable monthly, at an annual rate listed below (as a percentage of the Fund's average daily net assets):
+As compensation for its services and its assumption of certain expenses, the Investment Adviser is entitled to a fee, computed daily and payable monthly, at the annual rate listed below (as a percentage of the Fund's average daily net assets):

-Fund Contractual Management Fee Annual Rate Average Daily Net Assets Actual Rate For the Fiscal Year Ended December 31, 2019

-Small Cap 0.70% First \$2 Billion 0.70%

-Equity 0.63% Next \$3 Billion

-Insights 0.60% Next \$3 Billion

-0.59% Over \$8 Billion
+Fund Contractual Management Fee Annual Rate Average Daily Net Assets Actual Rate For the Fiscal Year Ended December 31, 2020 Small Cap Equity Insights 0.70% First \$2 Billion 0.70% 0.63% Next \$3 Billion 0.60% Next \$3 Billion iund Contractual Management Fee Annual Rate Average Daily Net Assets Actual Rate For the Fiscal Year Ended December 31, 2020 0.59% Over \$8 Billion

-The Actual Rate may not correlate to the Contractual Management Fee Annual Rate as a result of management fee waivers that may be in effect from time to time.
+^{} The Actual Rate may not correlate to the Contractual Management Fee Annual Rate as a result of management fee waivers that may be in effect from time

-The Investment Adviser may waive an additional portion of its management fees, including fees earned as the Investment Adviser to the affiliated funds in which the Fund invests, from time to time, and may discontinue or modify any such waiver in the future, consistent with the terms of any fee waiver arrangement in place.
+The Investment Adviser may waive an additional portion of its management fees, including fees earned as the Investment Adviser to any of the affiliated funds in which the Fund invests, from time to time, and may discontinue or modify any such waivers in the future, consistent with the terms of any fee waiver arrangements that may be in place.

-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for the Fund in 2019 is available in the Fund's Semi-Annual report dated June 30, 2019.
+A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement for the Fund in 2020 is available in the Fund's Semi-Annual report dated June 30, 2020.

-The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.094% of the Fund's average daily net assets through at least April 29, 2021, and prior to such date, the Investment Adviser may not terminate the arrangement without the approval of the Board of Trustees.
+The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.094% of the Fund's average daily net assets through at least April 30, 2022, and prior to such date the Investment Adviser may not terminate the arrangement without the approval of the Board of Trustees.
 The expense limitation may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
 The Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.